-Grant application for FY21 Cycle 16 closed on May 1, 2020.
-We anticipate the FY22 Cycle 17 - 21st CCLC New Application Information to be available January 4, 2021 and to open in the Grants Management System on January 25, 2021.
+We anticipate the FY22 - 21st CCLC Yr 1 - New Application to be open in the Grants Management System on January 25, 2021.

 Your efforts in compiling plans for a 21st CCLC application in a future year can provide a strong basis for applying for other funding as well.
 If you are interested in looking for other funding sources to write for, simply typing in search words like “afterschool funding” “afterschool grants” and the link can lead to funding options that you may wish to pursue.